isenegger/udacity/README.md

 # udacity
-This repository contains all code written during the Udacity Front-end web developer course.
+This repository contains all code written during the Udacity Front-End Web Developer Nanodegree course.